karanyadavv/goal-count-down/README.md

 - [x] By default new year count down
 - [ ] Enter goals in months
-- [ ] Enter specific date from the date picker
+- [x] Enter specific date from the date picker
+- [ ] Store specific goal in local storage